 Allowing your children to have life experiences – for better or worse – starting at a young age can help them develop emotionally in a stable and healthy way.
 While it is difficult to see your kiddos disappointed or to experience a “failure”, allowing them to work through those emotions and frustrations can help them to gain resilience and emotional stability.

-Above all, always be a source of stability and support for your kiddos so that you are the first person they come to in the event of a problem.
+Above all, always be a source of stability and support for your kids so that you are the first person they come to in the event of a problem.
 Raising kids is no easy task, but these simple tips can make it easier to protect your children and their mental health.